kalmarek/KnuthBendix.jl/docs/src/knuthbendix_idxA.md

 ```julia
 knuthbendix(KnuthBendix.KBIndex(), rws)
 ```
+By default the size of the stack is `200` rules and  the algorithm terminates early after `5_000` of rewriting rules have been found.
+To control this behaviour pass explicit [`Settings`](@ref) to `knuthbendix` call as the last argument.

 !!! tip "Performance"
-    The 8th quotient of 2-3-7 vanDyck group from [Knuth-Bendix completion using a stack](@ref "Using a stack") poses no challenges to `KBIndex` which solves it in a fraction of second.
+    The 8th quotient of (2,3,7) triangle group from [Knuth-Bendix completion using a stack](@ref "Using a stack") poses no challenges to `KBIndex` which solves it in a fraction of second.
     The performance bottleneck for larger examples is the incorporation of the